expo/expo/docs/versions/v21.0.0/guides/configuration.md

    - `hideExponentText`

       By default, Expo shows some text at the bottom of the loading screen.
 Set this to `true` to disable.

-   - `splash`

-      Configuration for loading and splash screen for standalone apps.

-       - `backgroundColor`

-          Color to fill the loading screen background 6 character long hex color string, eg: `'#000000'`

-       - `image`

-          Properties for customizing the images on the splash and loading screen for standalone apps.

-           - `ios`

-              Image specific properties for the loading experience on iOS standalone apps.

-               - `backgroundImage`

-                  Local path or remote url to an image to fill the background of the loading screen.
-Image size and aspect ratio are up to you.
-Must be a .png.
-Will be inserted into the loading screen's background image view with contentMode `aspectFill`.

 - `appKey`